jdlace/READMEdemo/README.md

 # demo
-GitHub Demo for iOS at SHP.
+README Demo for iOS at SHP.
 Create a Fork of this demo repository, and add your name/final app description to this file.
 Then submit a pull request on the repository.